evernym/coconut-rust/README.md

 # Coconut: Threshold Issuance Selective Disclosure Credentials with Applications to Distributed Ledgers

 Based on the [Coconut paper](https://arxiv.org/pdf/1802.07344.pdf).
-Uses Shamir secret sharing for key generation.
+Can use Shamir secret sharing or Pedersen verifiable secret sharing for key generation.
 This is done by a trusted third party.
 This trusted party's role ends at key generation.

 ## API
 1. Generate system parameters.